dengwirda/jigsaw/README.md

 /bin/LNX-64/jigsaw64r     example.jig
 ````
-In this example, a high-quality tetrahedral mesh is generated for the stanford-bunny geometry and the result is written to file.
+In this example, a high-quality tetrahedral mesh is generated for the 'stanford-bunny' geometry and the result is written to file.
 The input geometry is specified as a triangulated surface, and is read from `../geo/bunny.msh`.
 The volume and surface mesh outputs are written to `../out/bunny.msh`.
 Edit `example.jig` for a description of `JIGSAW`'s configuration options.

 Additional information, documentation, online tutorials and references are available <a href="http://sites.google.com/site/dengwirda/jigsaw">here</a>.
 A repository of 3D surface models generated using `JIGSAW` can be found <a href="https://github.com/dengwirda/jigsaw-models">here</a>.

-# `Attribution!`
+## `Attribution!`

 If you make use of `JIGSAW` please make reference to the following.
 The algorithmic developments behind `JIGSAW` have been the subject of a number of publications, originally stemming from my PhD research at the University of Sydney: